northox/qubes-doc/configuration/managing-vm-kernel.md

 kernel-qubes-vm-3.18.17-4.pvops.qubes.x86_64
 ~~~

-If you want more recent version (but not so tested), you can check
+If you want a more recent version (but not so tested), you can check
-`qubes-dom0-unstable` repository - Qubes team put there such packages.
+`qubes-dom0-unstable` repository - the Qubes team put such packages there.
 Keep in
 mind that those packages (as the name suggests) may be less stable than the
 default one.